 2013: Russia joins the loyalty app revolution

-Two years ago, Russia’s largest food retailer Azbuka Vkusa became the first chain to offer digital as well as paper stamps via the Bright Stamps app on mobile phones.
+Russia’s largest food retailer Azbuka Vkusa became the first chain to offer digital as well as paper stamps via BrandLoyalty’s Bright Loyalty Platform.
 Text messages and gamification elements encouraged participation and rewarded extra visits.

 Pathway to the future

 Customers are a diverse bunch.
-Due to the growing use of digital media to communicate, today’s customer increasingly expects retailers to reach her through the same channels as her friends do.
+Due to the growing use of digital media to communicate, today’s shoppers increasingly expects retailers to reach them through the same channels as their friends do.

-For today’s customer, quality and great service are an expectation; unique experiences are the point of differentiation.
+For today’s shopper, quality and great service are an expectation; unique experiences are the point of differentiation.
 However, customers are multi-dimensional and the same value proposition is not universally appealing: each customer places different importance on value, on digital access, and on experiences.
 In an interconnected world, customers want more in return for their loyalty – and they’re checking with their peers to find the best deals.
-Tomorrow’s grocer needs to use multiple tactics in an integrated manner that appeals to a specific customer’s needs at a set point in time.
-This type of capability is only possible through a data platform (such as those offered by Precima) in which customer data from all touchpoints can be centralised and analysed to provide a customised value proposition to each individual.
+Tomorrow’s retailer needs to use multiple tactics in an integrated manner that appeals to a specific customer’s needs at a set point in time.

 To see the way forward, it’s worth looking at the lessons offered by the past.
 Loyalty programmes that have evolved have survived.
 Those that became irrelevant or outdated didn’t.
 The technology to build brand awareness in the short term and strong customer relationships in the long term is here today.
-Grocers who take advantage of an integrated data platform to tailor incentives to each customer will be far ahead of their competitors.
-And closer to their customers than was ever possible before.
+Retailers who take advantage of an integrated loyalty strategy to tailor incentives to each shopper will be far ahead of their competitors.
+And closer to their shoppers than was ever possible before.

 Learn more about our vision and our loyalty family, including Alliance Data and Loyalty One.Go to overview